HeringtonPress/HeringtonPress.github.io/systems/olc/olc.md

 - Everything in between is either 1 or 2 rolls.

 ## Light
 Light sources state how many people they provide for.
 Without enough light for everyone, roll the Underclock die twice and keep the higher result.
-With no light at all the die size is increased as well.
+With no light at all the die size is also increased.

 Whenever the Underclock die rolls, roll the usage die of any light sources lit.
 ## Doors
-Opening a stuck door is a save with -4 by base, though this may increase if the door is heavy, large, and/or obstructed.
+Prying open a door is a -4 save, though this may increase if the door is heavy, large, and/or obstructed.
 Using a prybar gives a +4 to the save.

-Trying to force a stuck door open results in a Underclock roll.

 You may also choose to break it down.
 This requires no save but rolls upwards of 3 Underclock dice.
 ## Locks
-Requires Thieves’ tools and selecting the correct actions in order.
+Requires lockpicks and selecting the correct actions in order.
 These actions are TWIST, TAP, and TURN.
 Always 3 never 2 in a row.
 Upon selecting the wrong action, the lock will become stiff.
 If the lock was already stiff, the lock is jammed and becomes unable to unlock.

 Each failed attempt rolls the Underclock die.